ppeetteerrs/personal-website/content/series/gem5/2_isa_parser/index.md

       aside from the explicit arguments, the arguments <code>name</code> (=instructor mnemonic) and <code>Name</code> (capitalized <code>name</code>) will be available for use inside the format definition body
     </li>
     <li>
-      inside the format definition body, the string literal <code>%(CPU_exec_context)s</code> will be automatically substituted with the CPU&#8217;s execution context&#8217;s class name.
+      inside the format definition body, the string literal <code>%(CPU_exec_context)s</code> will be automatically substituted with the CPU's execution context's class name.
 This allows for some tweaking of code based on CPU (not really used as it sort of violates the module independence).
 If used, strings will be replicated once for each CPU model (defined in <code>built_opt/</code> env variables).
     </li>
   </ol>
 </div>